thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 {% endraw %}
 {% endhighlight %}

 We don't need anything apart from the `repository` itself so far.
-However, we may add things like `version_name` or `subtitle` later on to expose other clog features to the frontend.
+However, we may add things like `version_name` or `subtitle` later on to expose other Clog features to the frontend.

 **Response Object**